 5. Using Leather As A Phone Back Cover

-Plain leather is actually a type of leather.
+Plain leather is a type of leather.
 It is made of fabric as a base and added with various resins and plastic materials.
-It is actually artificial leather, which is opposite to animal leather, so it is called plain leather.
+It is artificial leather, opposite to animal leather, called plain leather.

-The characteristics of plain leather are very obvious.
-It has a stronger electromagnetic signal passing ability than glass, and has a gentler feel, and is not easy to be contaminated with grease fingerprints.
+The characteristics of plain leather are pronounced.
+It has a stronger electromagnetic signal-passing ability than glass and has a gentler feel, and is not easy to be contaminated with grease fingerprints.

 Although it is not wear-resistant, scratches are not easy to detect.
 There may be more and more manufacturers in the future.

-Of course, in addition to plain leather, some brands have also launched phones with leather back cover.
+Of course, some brands have launched phones with leather back cover in addition to plain leather.
 The famous luxury mobile phone brand VERTU signature touch has launched phones with crocodile leather.

-In addition to the above-mentioned mainstream mobile phone back shell materials, there are some not-so-popular ones on the market: the Kevlar (aramid fiber) material in the early days of OnePlus mobile phones, and the ones used in Moto X and OnePlus mobile phones.
-Bamboo/wood material, and Moto X rubber material.
+In addition to the mainstream mentioned above mobile phone back shell materials, there are some not-so-popular ones on the market: the Kevlar (aramid fiber) material in the early days of OnePlus mobile phones and the ones used in Moto X and OnePlus mobile phones.
+Bamboo/wood material and Moto X rubber material.

-In addition to a single material, there are also two or more material combinations for the back cover on the market.
-For example, the recent realme GT Dawning Edition and ZTE Red Magic 6 Pro use plain leather and glass, and a mixed design of glass and metal.
+In addition to a single material, there are two or more material combinations for the back cover on the market.
+For example, the recent realme GT Dawning Edition and ZTE Red Magic 6 Pro use plain leather and glass and a mixed glass and metal design.